Hover over the buttons to see the contents of each page.

 Combos before the Hold E consist of those that weave in Tap Es in order to generate some Conductive stacks—N2tE or N3tE.

-Combos following the Hold E often consist of the alteration of her NAs and her CAs to both maximize Electro Application and passive Conductive stacks—N1CA, N2CA, or sometimes N3.
+Combos following the Hold E often consist of the alteration of her NAs and her CAs to both maximize Electro Application and passive Conductive stacks—N1C, N2C, or sometimes N3.

-There also exists the scenario in which doing no Hold Es at all is optimal, like as a sole support Unit or if it just is impossible to do so at a given moment.
+There exists the scenario in which doing no Hold Es at all is optimal, like as a sole support unit or if it just is impossible to do so at a given moment.
 In those cases, she necessitates having more ER% as compensation.

-If you ever want to cast her Burst, it is most optimal to immediately cast Lightning Rose after a Tap E. This is because doing so won’t interfere with potential Conductive stack radiation since the Initial Summon DMG of Lightning Rose does not inflict an Electro aura, is simply more optimal as you do additionally cancel the Tap E and, if within Aggravate teams, can edge out another Aggravate trigger.
+If you ever want to cast her Burst, it is most optimal to cancel her Tap E by following with her Burst.
+Doing so won’t interfere with potential Conductive stack radiation since the Initial Summon DMG of Lightning Rose does not inflict an Electro aura and can edge out another Aggravate trigger.

-Tap E > Q can be further evolved to Tap E > Q > N1CA for more additional Aggravate triggers.
+Tap E > Q can be further evolved to Tap E > Q > N1C for more additional Aggravate triggers.

 Furthermore, Hold E > Q is an attack string that allows Lisa to catch and funnel all of her generated Electro particles for her next Elemental Burst afterward, which can be useful for off-field uses due to the time it saves.